César Azpilicueta: Personal life

 Azpilicueta is trilingual.
 He is fluent in Spanish, French, and English.
 As of 2021, he was working to complete an online degree, an MBA in Business Management from the Berlin School of Business and Innovation.

-In June 2023, Azpilicueta announced on his Instagram page that he had successfully completed a 4-day program and received a certificate in the business of entertainment, media and sports from Harvard Business School.
+In June 2023, Azpilicueta announced on his Instagram page that he had successfully completed a 4-day course and received a certificate in the business of entertainment, media and sports from Harvard Business School.